akvo/akvo-sites/plugins/js-css-script-optimizer/readme.txt

 1. Ability to include CSS files

 == Changelog ==
+= 0.2.5 =
+* Better compatibility with other plugins (betta)
+* Plugin options updated
+* Some minor changes/fixes
+= 0.2.4 =
+* Added WPMU / Network support
+* CSS compression bug has been fixed
+* Some minor changes/fixes
 = 0.2.3 =
 * CSS compression has been improved
 * Ability to add CSS files only for logged in users